dapr/docs/concepts/configuration/README.md

     defaultAction: deny --> Global default action in case no other policy is matched
     trustDomain: "public" --> The called application is assigned a trust domain and is used to generate the identity of this app in the TLS certificate.
     policies:
-    - app: app1 --> AppId of the calling app to allow/deny service invocation from
+    - appId: app1 --> AppId of the calling app to allow/deny service invocation from
       defaultAction: deny --> App level default action in case the app is found but no specific operation is matched
       trustDomain: 'public' --> Trust domain of the calling app is matched against the specified value here.
       namespace: "default" --> Namespace of the calling app is matched against the specified value here.